|An Introduction||The History||A Compendium|

 |Excalibur||Mediæval Sources||Email Glyn Hnutu-healh|

-Logres (also Lloeg(y)r, Llogres, LOgres, Lorgres, Logrus, Logurs, Logrys, Log(r)is, Logereis, Loagrais, Lôgroys, Londres, Longres, Laagrais, Laugrais, Lugereis, Locris, Lo(e)gria, Loegrecia, Leogrecia, No(r)gres, and Wrogles; as well as Land of Ogres, Logrian Land, London-in-Logres, and Logres-in-the-Empire) is the name of Arthur’s realm in the Matter of Britain and in a large amount of other literature.
+Logres (also Lloeg(y)r, Llogres, LOgres, Lorgres, Log(r)us, Logurs, Logrys, Log(r)is, Logereis, Loagrais, Lôgroys, Londres, Longres, Laagrais, Laugrais, Lugereis, Locris, Lo(e)gria, Loegrecia, Leogrecia, No(r)gres, and Wrogles; as well as Land of Ogres, Logrian Land, London-in-Logres, Logres-in-the-Empire, and possibly even Luques) is the name of Arthur’s realm in the Matter of Britain and in a large amount of other literature.
 Logres is the Kingdom of Adventures.
-The name appears to derive directly from the Mediæval Welsh word Lloegyr (Lloegr in Modern Welsh), The Lost Territory, a name of uncertain origin referring to England (or ‘Angle-Land’, being a product of the Anglo-Saxon occupation of that part of Britain, after the Arthurian period); perhaps originally derived from the Anglo-Saxon legor, an element found in the place name of Leicester (Ligore-chester), Ligore being an early name of the river which runs through Leicester, now known as the Soar.
+It is same as the Kingdom of Lystenoyse/Lystyneyse/Lystynoyse/Ly(s)tenoys(e) (the Waste Land, according to Malory).
+The name Logres appears to derive directly from the Mediæval Welsh word Lloegyr (Lloegr in Modern Welsh), The Lost Territory, a name of uncertain origin referring to England (or ‘Angle-Land’, being a product of the Anglo-Saxon occupation of that part of Britain, after the Arthurian period); perhaps originally derived from the Anglo-Saxon legor, an element found in the place name of Leicester (Ligore-chester), Ligore being an early name of the river which runs through Leicester, now known as the Soar.
 The true derivation of this legor is indeed puzzling.
 Maybe the key to understanding the origin of Lloeg(y)r, thereby understanding the very nature and character of Logres, would be to support the contention that the South [of Britain] had remained Romanized.